fin-language/blog/integers-1.md

 > Note: we will not have wrap functions for signed integers because that is undefined or implementation defined behavior in C. We usually want modulo/wrapping behavior for unsigned values.
 I can't think of when I would want that with signed values at the time of writing this.
 If there are good use cases, we can add them.

 ## Checked Narrowing
-These methods truncate to smaller types, but they also check for overflow.
+These methods narrow to smaller data types, but they also check for overflow.
 If the value is too large, they set the `err` parameter to `true`.
 These methods generate to C function calls.
 The `err` parameter is only set on overflow (it is not cleared on success).

 ```cs
 // fin